ccoenraets/salesforce-developer-workshop/Using-the-Salesforce1-Platform-APIs-Heroku.md

 ## Step 2: Create a Heroku Account

-If you don't already have a Heroku account, follow the steps belowto create a free account:
+If you don't already have a Heroku account, follow the steps below to create a free account:

 1. Open a browser and access the following URL: [https://signup.heroku.com](https://signup.heroku.com)